plait-lab/edit-mirror/docs/installation.md

 Please perform the following steps:

-1. In your terminal, bavigate to the project root of the open source programming project that you wish to have Edit Mirror track.
+1. In your terminal, navigate to the project root of the open source programming project that you wish to have Edit Mirror track.
 (The project root is likely the directory containing your `elm.json` file!)
 2. Run the following command: